You are here

 Clinical career options for general internists are extremely broad and flexible.
 Two of the most recognizable types of practice pursued by general internists are primary care general internal medicine in which the internist follows a panel of patients longitudinally over time and provides preventive, acute, and chronic care, most often in the ambulatory setting, and hospital medicine ("hospitalist") in which clinical work is focused on caring for patients requiring hospital-level care.
-However, it is important to realize that many other practice and career options are available, that none are mutually exclusive (for example, many general internists care for both ambulatory and hospitalized patients), and that it is common for general internists to change their practice focus over the course of their careers.
+However, it is important to realize that many other practice and career options are available, that none are mutually exclusive (for example, many general internists care for both ambulatory and hospitalized patients), and that it is common for general internists to change their clinical focus or practice set up over the course of their careers.

 For general internists who are interested in an academic career that includes a research component, a number of academic medical centers also offer general internal medicine fellowships following residency training.

 Major Professional Societies

 - Alliance for Academic Internal Medicine (AAIM)